Lautaroef/digital-agency-landing/README.md

 ### Characteristics
 - Fully responsive and works on all devices.
-- SEO friendly and has a lot of features that will help you rank higher on Google.
+- SEO friendly with many features that will help the client rank higher on Google.

 <img src='https://github.com/Lautaroef/saas-landing-page-2/blob/main/landing%20page%20template%202.png?raw=true' />